bufbuild/protobuf-es/MANUAL.md

 ## What is Protobuf-ES?

-Protobuf-ES is a complete implementation of Protocol Buffers in TypeScript, suitable for web browsers and Node.js, created by [Buf].
+Protobuf-ES is a complete implementation of Protocol Buffers in TypeScript, suitable for web browsers, Node.js, and Deno, created by [Buf].
 It's the only fully-compliant JavaScript Protobuf library that passes the Protobuf conformance tests—[read more on our blog][blog-post].